 This selection process cannot happen by haphazard interviewing practices nor by allowing professionally-trained candidates to control the interview.
 Yet, so many organizations have not developed a reliable and predictable process for interviewing candidates.

 You may be familiar with an interview methodology known as behavioral interviewing.
 In short, this technique asserts that past behavior is one of the best predictors of future behavior.
 If a candidate can provide evidence of being successful in the past by delivering results similar to what you require in the position being recruited for, chances are strong the person will be successful in the future role.
 The process of identifying those successful results criteria involves defining competencies.

 The behavioral interviewing process asks candidates specific questions about their past behavior which relate directly to the competencies the successful candidate must possess.
 The questions are designed for the candidate to provide an example in the form of a story.
 A satisfactory story must give some context or describe the situation the candidate faced and detail the action they took to achieve measurable results.
 For experienced interviewers, this process is not new.

 What is new is the assemblage—in one place—of 100 competencies, along with definitions and a minimum of 7 ( up to 30) behaviorally-based questions to ask candidates.
 Of course, you are free to modify the competency name and definition to fit your organization and culture.
 The questions will remain valuable.

 Unique interview guides can be created for the various recruiters and managers who comprise your assessment and selection team, to ensure each interviewer is asking a unique set of questions.
 Consistent use of the interview guides will enable your organization to conduct interviews using a standardized process, thereby making the process objective in the eyes of various regulatory authorities.

 - Select the entire product of 100 competencies and associated interview questions;

-- Select from three products, 20 competencies and associated interview questions in the areas of:
+- Select from four products, 20 competencies and associated interview questions in the areas of: